TODAY’S READING FROM THE OLD TESTAMENT- MALACHI 1:1-2:17

 Here is one of the rare instances in the Old Testament that likens Yahweh to a Father.
 The Fatherhood of God will become much clearer in the New Testament.
 Indeed, God is the Father of creation and the Father of those whom He has chosen to redeem and adopt into His family.
 But in this case, God is saying that they show God no greater respect than they do towards their own fathers and masters.

-The people have shown dishonor (1:6) and disdain (1:7), trivializing God’s role in their lives by offering weak and sickly sacrifices, polluting the temple’s altars with unworthy sacrifices.
+The people have shown dishonor (1:6) and disdain (1:7), trivializing God’s role in their lives by offering weak and sickly sacrifices, polluting the temple’s altars with their unworthy offerings.

 Malachi offers Israel the Lord’s stern rebuke.
 Your burnt offerings are ‘useless fires’.
 Their temple should be ‘shut down’ due to their failure to offer God the heartfelt worship that is due Him.